Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

     pip install -r requirements.txt  # install all requirements
     ```

-This repository comprises of YOLOv5 , YOLOv7 and YOLOv8 models trained on a NVIDIA GeForce RTX 2080 SUPER, 7982.312 MB.
-By cloning this repo, uou will get the trained weights of the three models.
+  By cloning this repo, you will get the trained weights of the three models.
 You can then use these trained models for testing and inference on images of VRUs avaiable in test folder